 4. Effective note taking uses colors

 According to Science Daily, a study conducted by the University of British Columbia says that color can improve your brain performance.
 This results in the ability to remember certain things better.
 You can use your highlighters and memos to color important terms and concepts.
 You can also use color-coding to make finding information a lot easier.
-I would suggest clicking here to buy find the prettiest color coding tools.
+Head over to Paperchase and find the prettiest color-coding tools.

 5. Sharing is caring